sanketdonekar007/woven-works/README.md

 Simply open [Lovable](https://lovable.dev/projects/0a27ecbc-4b6e-486b-a007-ed76213006b1) and click on Share -> Publish.

-## I want to use a custom domain - is that possible?
+## I want to use a custom dosrc - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+We don't support custom dosrcs (yet).
+If you want to deploy your project under your own dosrc then we recommend using Netlify.
+Visit our docs for more details: [Custom dosrcs](https://docs.lovable.dev/tips-tricks/custom-dosrc/)